Common College Interview Questions and How to Answer Them

 8. What Are Some Academic Goals You Hope to Accomplish in College?

-Why We Like It: You are talking about utilizing your skills in a particular subject to achieve a set goal in a reasonable time frame.
-Your response tells the interviewer that you are dedicated to putting your skills to good work as well as trying to enhance the skills.
+Why we like it: You are talking about utilizing your skills in a particular subject to achieve a set goal in a reasonable time frame.
+Your response tells the interviewer that you are dedicated to putting your skills to good work as well as trying to enhance them.
 This tells them that you are a hard worker who believes there is always room for improvement.

 9. How Will You Contribute to Our University?